Extended Validation Certificate: Extended Validation certificate identification

 EV certificates are standard X.509 digital certificates.
-The primary way to identify an EV certificate is by referencing the Certificate Policies extension field.
-Each issuer uses a different object identifier (OID) in this field to identify their EV certificates, and each OID is documented in the issuer's Certification Practice Statement.
+The primary way to identify an EV certificate is by referencing the Certificate Policies (CP) extension field.
+Each EV certificate's CP object identifier (OID) field identifies an EV certificate.
+The CA/Browser Forum's EV OID is 2.23.140.1.1.
+Other EV OIDs may be documented in the issuer's Certification Practice Statement.
 As with root certificate authorities in general, browsers may not recognize all issuers.

-EV HTTPS certificates contain a subject with X.509 OIDs for jurisdictionOfIncorporationCountryName (OID: 1.3.6.1.4.1.311.60.2.1.3), jurisdictionOfIncorporationStateOrProvinceName (OID: 1.3.6.1.4.1.311.60.2.1.2) (optional),jurisdictionLocalityName (OID: 1.3.6.1.4.1.311.60.2.1.1) (optional), businessCategory (OID: 2.5.4.15) and serialNumber (OID: 2.5.4.5), with the serialNumber pointing to the ID at the relevant secretary of state (US) or government business registrar (outside US), as well as a CA-specific policy identifier so that EV-aware software, such as a web browser, can recognize them.
-This identifier is what defines EV certificate and is the difference with OV certificate.
+EV HTTPS certificates contain a subject with X.509 OIDs for jurisdictionOfIncorporationCountryName (OID: 1.3.6.1.4.1.311.60.2.1.3), jurisdictionOfIncorporationStateOrProvinceName (OID: 1.3.6.1.4.1.311.60.2.1.2) (optional),jurisdictionLocalityName (OID: 1.3.6.1.4.1.311.60.2.1.1) (optional), businessCategory (OID: 2.5.4.15) and serialNumber (OID: 2.5.4.5), with the serialNumber pointing to the ID at the relevant secretary of state (US) or government business registrar (outside US).